NFL Rumors: Andrew Luck’s Abrupt Retirement Announcement Was Fault Of Jim Irsay, Who Tried To Get Him To Stay

 The delay led to some criticism for Andrew Luck.
 News of his impending retirement leaked in the middle of the team’s third preseason game, while Luck was on the sidelines talking and joking with his soon-to-be-former teammates.
 The situation was raw for some Colts fans, who booed Luck as he ran off the field at the conclusion of the preseason game.

 As ESPN reported at the time, there was no public indication that Andrew Luck was even considering retirement before the news broke in the middle of the game.
-The report did note that Luck had told Irsay of his decision, but did not mention just how much advanced notice that Luck had apparently given to the team owner.
+The report did note that Luck had told Irsay of his decision, but did not mention just how much advance notice that Luck had apparently given to the team owner.

 Andrew Luck, who turns 30 in September, already has met with Colts owner Jim Irsay to tell him of the decision, the source said.https://t.co/VSWUJ4p5hh